neutriino/subprocess-rpc/README.md

-# libsubrpc
+# subprocess-rpc
-libsubrpc provides subprocess management and RPC communication in a single package
+subprocess-rpc provides subprocess management and RPC communication in a single package

 ## Purpose
 The purpose is to provide a framework for allowing a plugin/dll-style system for Go given its lack of plugin or dynamic symbol loading.